A recent US-based study assessed the association between high fiber intake after colorectal cancer diagnosis and the survival of patients.

 Relevance for Colorectal Cancer Patients

-The main strengths of the study are its prospective nature, detailed collection of pre-and post-diagnostic data, and long follow up period.
-The study has certain limitations such as unavailability of detailed treatment data and data on recurrence of cancer, and a relatively small number of colorectal cancer-related deaths.
+The main strengths of the study are its prospective nature, detailed collection of pre-and post-diagnostic data, and long follow-up period.
+The study has certain limitations such as the unavailability of detailed treatment data and data on the recurrence of cancer, and a relatively small number of colorectal cancer-related deaths.
 In addition, the authors caution about the observational nature of this study and expressed the need for validation of results by future studies.

-In conclusion, findings of the study suggest that a diet with high levels of fiber and whole grains after diagnosis lowers the risk of mortality in patients with non-metastatic colorectal cancer.
-Eating high fiber foods such as brown rice, oatmeal, wholegrain bread, and cereals can not only lower the risk of getting the cancer but also reduce the risk of death from the disease.
+In conclusion, the findings of the study suggest that a diet with high levels of fiber and whole grains after diagnosis lowers the risk of mortality in patients with non-metastatic colorectal cancer.
+Eating high-fiber foods such as brown rice, oatmeal, whole grain bread, and cereals can not only lower the risk of getting cancer but also reduce the risk of death from the disease.
 The authors suggest that these findings may assist in making nutritional recommendations for fiber intake in colorectal cancer survivors.

 Written by Preeti Paul, MS Biochemistry

 Reference: Mingyang Song et al., Fiber Intake and Survival After Colorectal Cancer Diagnosis.
 JAMA Oncology, 2 November 2017.